 If thinning during spring, summer, or fall, you can use a fungicide on stumps to prevent Heterobasidion root disease.
 Cellu-Treat® is registered for this purpose in Minnesota.
 It can be applied by backpack sprayer or through sawbars on mechanical harvesters.
 One source for ordering this fungicide is the manufacturer's website.
 Landowners can apply this fungicide on their own land without a license.
 Any person hired to apply Cellu-Treat® must be licensed as a commercial pesticide applicator by the Minnesota Department of Agriculture.
 Learn how to obtain a pesticide applicator license by visiting the Minnesota Department of Agriculture website or by calling 651-201-6615.

-Logging equipment arriving at a plantation should be free of soil and woody debris.
-Equipment should be free of logging debris prior to leaving a site.
+In theory, Heterobasidion spores could move around on soil and woody debris from an infested site.
+This has never been documented, but as a cautious approach, logging equipment arriving at a plantation must be free of soil and woody debris.
+Likewise, equipment must be free of logging debris before leaving a site.